-‘Much to be proud of’ – CARICOM SG on Grenada’s 49th Independence anniversary
+‘Much to be Proud of’ – CARICOM SG on Grenada’s 49th Independence Anniversary

 Black Immigrant Daily News

-In her congratulatory message to Grenada’s Prime Minister, Dickon Mitchell, the Secretary-General said there is much for Grenada to be proud of as a nation.
+In her congratulatory message to Grenada’s Prime Minister, the Hon.
+Dickon Mitchell, the Secretary-General said there is much for Grenada to be proud of as a nation.

 “The Community joins the Government and People of Grenada in celebrating forty-nine years of independence, and extends best wishes for continued progress towards a sustainable and prosperous future,” the Secretary-General said.